-A brand-new addition to the dining offerings at the Four Seasons Hotel, street-level lobby bar Trifecta unveils a creative cocktail menu that features drinks such as the “elixir” with tequila, kiwi, lime, agave, coconut, and activated charcoal foam, and the “metamorphosis” transporting you to the beach with rum, banana liquor, and butterfly pea flower.
-Beyond celebratory drinks, weekends bring afternoon tea and bubbles with three tiers of bite-sized pastries, finger sandwiches, macarons, and scones.
-Either choice is a treat.
-On the food menu is a lobster roll that’s almost too pretty to eat; sandwiched between toast is buttery lobster weaved between thin slices of celery, fennel soubise, topped with caviar, and dill.
+Top-notch service at the Four Seasons is no surprise.
+But the creative cocktails at the street-level lobby bar are especially striking.
+The menu features drinks such as the “elixir” with tequila, kiwi, lime, agave, coconut, and activated charcoal foam and the kazahana, whisky tinged with yuzu, ginger, shiso and matcha foam.
+Beyond celebratory drinks, Fridays and weekends bring afternoon tea and bubbles with three tiers of bite-sized pastries, finger sandwiches, macarons, and scones.
+On the food menu, the caviar-topped lobster roll, layered with celery and fennel soubise, is almost too pretty to eat.

 Mamma Maria (North End)

 In a neighborhood renowned for its Italian restaurants, Mamma Maria stands out for a special occasion, particularly for private dining—five intimate rooms make it a popular setting for small weddings.
 The historic 19th-century row house is the backdrop for ornate, light-filled nooks during the day and chandelier-lit settings at night.
 Whether you opt for lunch or dinner, Mamma Maria manages to reimagine the flavors of nonna’s Sunday suppers while staying true to the old country’s culinary soul.
 In fall and winter, the menu reflects the cuisine of cooler temps from northern Italy, such as veal osso bucco.
 In summer, lighter flavors from dishes like lobster agnolotti pay homage to southern Italy.